panzerlop/remove-snap/readme.md

-Remove Snap and install Firefox .deb for Ubuntu Jammy 22.04 LTS
+Remove Snap and install Firefox .deb for Ubuntu Jammy 22.04 LTS, part of a longer post-install script ( WIP )

 **Usage**